Marian University (Indiana): Football

 Marian began a football program in 2007 under head coach Ted Karras Jr. Since then, the Knights have won two NAIA national championships.
 In 2012, in only their sixth year of play, the Knights won their first NAIA football championship.
 In 2014, the #7 Marian Knights became the NAIA runner-up after losing to #8 Southern Oregon University 55–31.
 The next year, the Knights won the NAIA championship, a rematch of the 2014 national championship against the SOU Raiders, 31–14.
 This marked their third championship game appearance and second victory in four years.
 The head coach for that victory was Mark Henninger.
 Several football program alumni have earned contracts at the professional level, such as Krishawn Hogan and Julian Williams.

 Men's basketball

-The men's basketball program, established for the 1954–1955 season, claims to be the oldest intercollegiate athletic team at Marian.
+The men's basketball program, established for the 1954–1955 season, is the oldest intercollegiate athletic team at Marian.

+Women's basketball

+On March 24, 2026, the Marian University women's basketball team won its third NAIA title.

 Cycling

 Marian University is nationally known for its cycling team, which practices and competes at the Indy Cycloplex, home of the Major Taylor Velodrome.
 The cycling team is a Division I varsity team underneath the collegiate cycling umbrella of USA Cycling.